-There are varying levels of complexity in regards to how the physical hardware in which secure world runs on is designed.
-These range from both worlds running on the same physical processor core to secure world running on a completely separate processor core.
+There are varying levels of complexity regarding how the physical hardware in which the secure world runs is designed.
+These range from both worlds running on the same physical processor core to the secure world running on a completely separate processor core.

 In summary, here are the key points:

 - There are additional processors on mobile phones that act as dedicated security co-processors.
-These include the secure element on the UICC or SIM card (UICC based SE) and the secure element that has been soldered on the printed circuit board.
+These include the secure element on the UICC or SIM card (UICC-based SE) and the secure element that has been soldered on the printed circuit board.
 The secure element that has been soldered to the printed circuit board is called the embedded SE.
-If you have an iPhone® 6, an iPhone® 6 Plus, or a Samsung S5, Galaxy Nexus, Nexus S, Nexus 7, Sony Xperia series, and a host of others, then there is a secure element soldered onto the printed circuit board.
-If your phone has a secure element that has been soldered onto the printed circuit board, then it is most likely contained within the packaging of a larger SoC that also contains the Near field communication (NFC) Radio-Frequency (RF) controller.
-Last but not least, it is entirely possible that your phone contains a secure element on the microSD card.
-However; you would know if it did because you would have explicitly ordered it and it would probably not work out of the box.
+The iPhone 6, iPhone 6 Plus, Samsung S5, Galaxy Nexus, Nexus S, Nexus 7, Sony Xperia series, and a host of others contain a secure element soldered onto the printed circuit board.
+If the phone has a secure element that has been soldered onto the printed circuit board, then it is most likely contained within the packaging of a larger SoC that also contains the Near Field Communication (NFC) Radio-Frequency (RF) controller.
+Last but not least, it is entirely possible that the phone contains a secure element on the microSD card.

-- The embedded SE and UICC based SE run a trusted OS.
+- The embedded SE and UICC-based SE run a trusted OS.
 Trusted applications run on top of the trusted OS.
-In contrast to the trusted OS that runs within secure world on a main ARM processor with ARM® TrustZone® processor security technology, the trusted OS that runs on the embedded SE and UICC based SE does not share full hardware peripheral or direct normal world software access on the main application processor.
+In contrast to the trusted OS that runs within the secure world on a main ARM processor with ARM TrustZone processor security technology, the trusted OS that runs on the embedded SE and UICC-based SE does not share full hardware peripheral or direct normal world software access on the main application processor.